 - To gather the information that will help to understand the intruders and forward to law enforcement agencies for prosecution.

 There are two categories: Low interaction Honeypot and high interaction Honeypot.

-Emulation (one system behaves/copy like other system) level in low interaction Honeypot is limited to certain services and OS.
+Emulation (one system behaves/copy like another system) level in low interaction Honeypot is limited to certain services and OS.
 Therefore, the attacker’s actions will be limited to the selected emulation level.
-Such method is easy to deploy, maintain, as well reduces risk of being used in the field.
+Such a method is easy to deploy, maintain, as well as reduces the risk of being used in the field.
 The disadvantage is limited interaction; a smart attacker can easily identify such kind of system.

 It seems more complex than the low interaction Honeypot, and it possesses no restriction by offering a real system to attackers.
-It allows administrator to get the extensive details of attacker’s methods.
-Attackers believe high interaction Honeypot as advancement to attack on other systems in the organization.
-Sometime, the network connection needs to be disconnected to prevent further penetration in the system.
+It allows the administrator to get extensive details of the attacker’s methods.
+Attackers believe high interaction Honeypot as advancement to attacks other systems in the organization.
+Sometimes, the network connection needs to be disconnected to prevent further penetration in the system.

 - Installation of Honeypot should be done next to production servers.
 The Honeypot needs to get the data from production servers to lure attackers.
-The security part of Honeypot can be affected in order to provide vast field to attacker and collect attack related information.
+The security part of Honeypot can be affected in order to provide a vast field to attackers and collect attack-related information.
 The drawback of installing Honeypot within the production system is a compromised Honeypot, which can scan additional loopholes in the network.

 Related Posts :